AmigaMaster/Simple-Game-Solutions/solutions/F/Foolish Mortals-EN.md

 ## 1. Achievements Notes

+- For the GOG version you need to install the update from 15th November (shown an V1.01 in GOG launcher and V1.1 in the game settings menu) to fix a bug with the `Bottled It` achievement

 - Do not use any hints during the game in order to get Master of Mystery achievement

-- Missing achievements:
-  - Bottled It: Fill the bottle from every source

 - Unclear achievements:
   - Speedrun: Complete the game... quickly (The exact time is currently unknown)